itsmemadhuri/Stimulsoft-NodeJs-Setup/README.md

 connect Stimulsoft JS to database.
 For the analogy.. these adapters are the JDBC of StimulsoftJS.

-In here , we considered MSSQL adapter.
+In here ,MSSQL adapter is considered.